- Places to Explore

 - Fodor's Choice

-Eilat, a city of about 50,000, is now Israel's prototypical "sun-and-fun" destination, with some 12,000 hotel rooms, and its relaxed cadences depart from the usual Israeli bustle.
+Eilat, a city of about 50,000, is now Israel's prototypical "sun-and-fun" destination, with over 60 hotels to choose from, and its relaxed cadences depart from the usual Israeli bustle.
 But its strategic location as a crossroads between Asia and Africa has given it a long place in history.
 According to the Bible, the Children of Israel stopped here as they fled from Egypt into the Promised Land, and King Solomon kept his fleet in the area.
 Later, because of its position on a main trade and travel route, Eilat was conquered by every major power: the Romans, Byzantines, Arabs, Crusaders, Mamluks, Ottoman Turks, and, most recently, the British, whose isolated police station, called Umm Rash Rash (headquarters of their camel corps), was the first building in modern-day Eilat.
 When David Ben-Gurion visited in 1935, he envisioned an international port here, and in 1945 Shimon Peres, today president of Israel, led a camel trek to the area.
 "Shards of coral and beautiful large seashells are scattered on the shore," he reported.
-"A lone boat, its sail bent to the wind, delivers foodstuff from Aqaba to Umm Rash Rash.
-White-winged kingfishers pounce on their prey.
-A gulf with a natural port pleads for life."
+"A gulf with a natural port pleads for life."

 The Israelis took the area in March 1949, the last action of the War of Independence.
 The modern town was founded in 1951 and developed as a port in 1956 after the Egyptian blockade of the Tiran Straits was lifted.